turingschool-projects/kwk-level3-swift/sessions/functions_slides.markdown

 This is all great - but where did that return value GO?
 Who sees it?
 What can we do with it?

+^ MODEL
-^ Feel free to put this code on a slide or just continue modeling in the playground. let minutesToWalk = walkDogs(numberOfDogs : 3) print("Please walk the dogs.
+Feel free to put this code on a slide or just continue modeling in the playground. let minutesToWalk = walkDogs(numberOfDogs : 3) print("Please walk the dogs.
 I will expect to see you complete that task in \(minutesToWalk) minutes!")
 The "let" was used because minutes to walk is not changed.
 If you are curious, try starting with var then noticing the warning Xcode throws.